alverena/documentation/user_guide_roles/sales_tools/opportunities.rst

 The following actions can be performed for opportunities from the grid:

--  Export and import opportunity record details with Export and Import buttons as described in the `Export and Import Functionality <https://www.orocrm.com/documentation/index/current/user-guide/data-management-import-export/#user-guide-import>`__ guide.
+-  Export and import opportunity record details with Export and Import buttons as described in the :ref:`Export and Import Functionality <user-guide-import>` guide.

 -  Delete an opportunity from the system : |IcDelete|

--  Get to the `edit form <https://www.orocrm.com/documentation/index/current/user-guide/data-management-form/#user-guide-ui-components-create-pages>`__ of the opportunity : |IcEdit|
+-  Edit the opportunity : |IcEdit|

--  Get to the `view page <https://www.orocrm.com/documentation/index/current/user-guide/data-management-view/#user-guide-ui-components-view-pages>`__ of the opportunity : |IcView|
+-  View the opportunity : |IcView|

 |